dvmhmdsd/Web-development-Code-Baker-6.0-course--IEEE/task/README.md

 # Session 3 Task :-
-A series of tasks to train on basics of javascript
+A series of tasks to train on basics of javascript.

 ## Task 1:-
 What are results of these expressions ? and why ?